 What’s also nice is that if your home’s lot is a narrow one, a lap pool will add architectural interest within the confines of a more limited area.

 (If space is really limited, you may also want to consider a spool.
-These may be on the small side of the pool spectrum, but spool pools are feature-rich because they combine the best of several worlds.
+These may be on the small side of the pool spectrum, but spool pools are feature-rich because they combine together the best of several worlds.
 A fusion of “spa” and “pool,” a “spool” generally adds up to no more than 16’ long and 8’ wide.
 Although smaller than the average pool, they’re larger than the average spa.)

 Regarding pool sizes in general, according to the pros at The Spruce: